-Keep in mind that you will be using your electrical wiring system, so ensure that transmitter and receiver are not isolated electronically.
+Keep in mind that you will be using your electrical wiring system, so ensure that the transmitter and receiver are not isolated electronically.
 Some complex wiring systems may be difficult to navigate, so before pursuing this option talk to the building manager about circuitry.

 Architecting a Building-Wide Wi-Fi that Will Last

 Since many technologies behind Wi-Fi 6 are already available and in use, any current Wi-Fi redesign will last at least a couple of years while new technologies are becoming standardized.
 Remember that the most important aspect of Wi-Fi 6 will only be achievable by new devices with the appropriate hardware.
-The most transformative speed boost of the new standard will require a complete refresh to your workstations.
+The most transformative speed boost of the new standard will require a complete refresh of your workstations.

 Posted in: Business Communications